 What things do we see every day?
 We see the world around us, of course.
 There is loveliness, and there is also the ugly results of sin.
 There is wonder, but there are also temptations.
 There is life, but always with death overshadowing.

-The beautiful things we see are all expressions of God’s creativity, yet the world has become fallen.
-Evil distorts all of life and nature, and blurs our view of the God who made it all.
-We are surrounded by hurt and hatefulness as people try to obtain that beauty for themselves.
+The beautiful things we see are all expressions of God’s creativity, yet the world is fallen.
+Evil distorts life and nature, and blurs our view of the God who made it all.
+We are surrounded by hurt and hatefulness as people try to obtain that beauty in their own ways.
 They pursue comfort, chase after wealth, and follow their own desires.
 They live by what they can see.

-The most amazing thing, faith shows us that someday we will see all these things.
+The most remarkable thing, faith shows us that someday we actually will see all these things.
 The end result of faith is that in the future we will not need faith.
 What is now invisible will become visible and real.
 But for a little while still, we walk by faith!